Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

-Hayley Whiting & Johanna Voznak are the Margaret Tindall Award winners for 2021.
-The award is presented every year by the English Department to its senior major with the highest cumulative average in English.
-This year Hayley and Johanna tied with a 4.0.
+The Margaret Tindall Award is presented every year by the English Department to its senior major with the highest cumulative average in English.

 Move this whole section up, swapping places with the section above it.

-Nick Gugerty received the first place award, Katie Garner second place and Nicole Hetrick & Christopher Mallozzi third place for the Edward H. Rosenberry Undergraduate Writing Award.
-This award is given annually from funds established by the late Professor Emeritus Edward H. Rosenberry to students for excellence in writing.
-The goal of these monetary awards is to increase faculty and student awareness that good writng matters, and that it matters to everyone.
+The Edward H. Rosenberry Undergraduate Writing Award is given annually from funds established by the late Professor Emeritus Edward H. Rosenberry to students for excellence in writing.
+The goal of these monetary awards is to increase faculty and student awareness that good writing matters, and that it matters to everyone.

 a bequest of Professor George Henry, a long-time Delaware educator who began